Row of white manufactured homes with expansive green lawn in foreground and trees in the background.

 Once assembled in this controlled environment, the home is then transported to the home site and installed on a temporary or permanent foundation.
 Because it’s already been assembled, a manufactured home isn’t exposed to the elements like stick-built homes.

-While manufactured homes used to be called “mobile homes,” the term shifted to “manufactured” in 1976 with the passing of the National Mobile Home Construction and Safety Act.
+While manufactured homes used to be called “mobile homes,” the term shifted to “manufactured” in 1976 with the passing of the National Mobile Home Construction and Safety Act, also called the Manufactured Home Construction and Safety Standards or the HUD code.
 The act was passed to ensure the safety and quality of manufactured homes.

 HUD’s manufacturing and safety standards require that manufactured homes contain a certification label or HUD Tag, which ensures that it meets body and frame requirements, thermal protection, plumbing, electrical, fire safety and other HUD code standards.
 It will usually fit three general floor plans: single-wide, double-wide or triple-wide.